Hynexly

 The LNG section is what makes this STEO more than a crude macro note.
 The EIA says reduced LNG flows through the Strait of Hormuz sharply widened the gap between Henry Hub and European and Asian import prices, pushing U.S. export facilities to near-peak capacity.
 It also notes that only limited flexibility exists to increase exports further.

-That is a meaningful detail for investors because it changes how the gas side of the market should be interpreted.
+That is a meaningful detail because it changes how the gas side of the market should be interpreted.
 Higher global LNG prices do not automatically mean unlimited upside for U.S. export volumes.
 The report explicitly points to operational bottlenecks, deferred maintenance decisions, and the pace of new project ramp-ups as the main sources of incremental flexibility.

 The report also adds a capacity roadmap.
 It says 0.9 Bcf/d of additional U.S. nameplate export capacity is expected to come online in 2Q26, including Corpus Christi Stage 3 Train 5 and Golden Pass Train 1, and notes a 0.5 Bcf/d export authorization increase for Plaquemines LNG in March.
 Those are concrete operating details, not generic LNG enthusiasm.